cjoakim/azure-cosmosdb/presentations/1_02_nosql.md

 ## Why use NoSQL?

-- Size of data; horizontally distributed
+- Size of data; horizontally distributed, storage is inexpensive now
 - Speed of throughput; capable of millions of operations per second
 - Development Speed and Agility.
 Schemaless
 - End-to-End JSON applications, reduce transformations, increase speed